Gamocosm/Gamocosm/README.md

 1. Run `./sysadmin/run.sh bundle exec rake db:setup`.
 1. Start the server: `./sysadmin/run.sh bundle exec rails s`.
 1. Start the Sidekiq worker: `./sysadmin/run.sh bundle exec sidekiq`.
+1. Use the console: `./sysadmin/run.sh bundle exec rails c`.

+Alternatively, instead of using the `sysadmin/run.sh` script, assuming you have set up rbenv correctly, you can just do `source env.sh` to load the environment file into your current shell, and then run the commands directly (e.g. `bundle exec rails c`).

 ### Directory hierarchy
 - `app`: main source code